Islamization Period

 Legacy of Islam in Luzon and the Visayas

-Description: The first preacher to have taught Islam in the Philippines was Ahmad Timhar Magbalu who came from Hadramaut in Yemen to Sulu around 1270-1275.
+The first preacher to teach Islam in the Philippines was Ahmad Timhar Magbalu, known as Tuan Mashaika, who came from Hadramaut in Yemen to Sulu around 1270-1275.

 Sources: